Ted Baker (LON:TED) Earns Hold Rating from Peel Hunt

-Peel Hunt reaffirmed their hold rating on shares of Ted Baker (LON:TED) in a report issued on Wednesday, ThisIsMoney.Co.Uk reports.
+Peel Hunt reissued their hold rating on shares of Ted Baker (LON:TED) in a research report released on Wednesday, ThisIsMoney.Co.Uk reports.

 Ted Baker Plc engages in the design, wholesale, and retail of menswear, womenswear, and accessories under the Ted Baker name.
 The company operates through three segments: Retail, Wholesale, and Licensing.
 It offers a range of collections, including global, phormal, endurance, accessories, bedding, children's wear, crockery, eyewear, footwear, fragrance and skin wear, gifting and stationery, jewelry, lingerie and sleepwear, luggage, neckwear, rugs, suiting, technical accessories, tiles, and watches.